Featured on Forbes Health as one of the best online solutions for ADHD therapy (Read Article)

 Qelbree or Viloxazine ER is offered in 100, 150, and 200 milligram formulations.
 Qelbree dosage varies.
 Children and adolescents are typically started on 100 milligrams per day and can increase to around 400 milligrams per day.

 Capsules can be opened up and the powder sprinkled onto applesauce or pudding and consumed within two hours.
 Medicine shouldn't be crushed as it will disrupt the extended-release mechanism.
-At ADHD Advisor, we do not treat children or adolescents.

 Side Effects and Risks